“You are the average of the five people you spend the most time with.” — Jim Rohn

-Napoleon Hill wrote in ‘Think and Grow Rich‘ that every night before he slept, he would have an imaginary council meeting with his ‘invisible counselors’.
-The council started out with a group of 9; it eventually expanded over time to over 50.
-These included people such as Darwin, Einstein, Aristotle, Confucius, Socrates, and the like.
-Through these nightly council meetings, he received immense inspiration, knowledge and ideas which he credited for his success in life.
+Napoleon Hill wrote in Think and Grow Rich that every night before he slept, he would have an imaginary council meeting with his “invisible counselors.”
+The council started out with a group of 9; it eventually expanded to over 50.
+It included people like Darwin, Einstein, Aristotle, Confucius, and Socrates.
+Through these nightly council meetings, he received immense inspiration, knowledge, and ideas which he credited for his success in life.

 Transitioning to the new you

-Eventually, you will start resonating with these people you aspire.
+But if you connect with them every day, even if for just 15 minutes at a time, it’s a matter of time before your consciousness alters and shifts to the new level.
+Eventually, you will start resonating with the people you aspire to be.
 You will find that you start thinking in the same wavelength and start talking about the same topics as them.
-Those thinking will then affect your actions, which will manifest into results you see in life.
+This thinking will then affect your actions, which will manifest into the results you see in life.

 Shape your life by choosing who you are with

 By choosing who you spend time with, you literally shape your future.
 Start by examining the people you spend the most time around.
 Consider if these people are enabling you towards your envisioned self.
 If they are not, identify and increase contact with the people who will enable you to become the best person you can be. :)